CyberSpiders/cyberspider/README.md

 # Contribution

-This is an Open Source Project, hence contributions are open, small or big, just, create a Pull Request and it will be accepted and merged by the CyberSpiders Team members once it is stable with the on going developement
+This is an Open Source Project, hence contributions are open, small or big, just fork, modify, upload and create a Pull Request, it will be accepted and merged by the CyberSpiders Team members once it is stable with the on going developement procedures.